Philadelphia health news and information

 Scientists recruited 387 healthy volunteers between the ages of 18 to 65 and followed them for 60 days during the cold and flu season.
 Participants were assigned to water gargling, diluted topical disinfectant gargling and non-gargling groups (volunteers in the gargle groups were asked to gargle three times a day).

 Those who gargled three times a day were over 30% less likely to contract upper respiratory infections.
 Those who gargled and contracted infections reported that gargling helped ease the symptoms.
+Suggested recipe: dissolve 1/4 to 1/2 teaspoon of salt into an 8 oz. glass of warm water.
+Gargle for a few seconds before spitting out solution.
+If you find this too unpalatable, try adding lemon and/or honey.

 Low-grade inflammation at a young age associated with lower intelligence